Madison Schramm

 Assistant Professor, Department of Political Science, University of Toronto

-I am an Assistant Professor in the Department of Political Science at the University of Toronto.
-I am also a Non-resident Fellow in the Reimagining US Grand Strategy Program at the Stimson Center.
+I am an Assistant Professor in the Department of Political Science at the University of Toronto and a Non-resident Fellow in the Reimagining US Grand Strategy Program at the Stimson Center.
 Previously, I was an Assistant Professor in the Department of National Security and Strategy at the US Army War College (2021-2022), a Postdoctoral Fellow at the Institute for Politics and Strategy at Carnegie Mellon University (2020-2021), the Postdoctoral Fellow in Innovative Approaches to Grand Strategy at the International Security Center at the University of Notre Dame (2019-2020) and the Hillary Rodham Clinton Research Fellow at the Georgetown Institute for Women, Peace, and Security (2018-2019).
 I received my PhD from Georgetown University in Government (2019) and my dissertation, entitled “Making Meaning and Making Monsters: Democracies, Personalist Regimes, and International Conflict,” was the recipient of the 2020 Kenneth N. Waltz Best Dissertation Award from the American Political Science Association’s International Security Section.

-I have peer-reviewed research published or forthcoming exploring US covert foreign-imposed regime change (forthcoming Cambridge University Press Elements Series in International Relations), democratic constitutional systems and international security (Political Science Quarterly and the Journal of Global Security Studies), gender and conflict initiation (Security Studies), corruption charges against women heads of government (Canadian Journal of Political Science), and diversity and inclusion in post-conflict states (in Untapped Power, Oxford University Press 2022).
+I have published peer-reviewed research exploring US covert foreign-imposed regime change (Cambridge University Press Elements Series in International Relations), democratic constitutional systems and international security (Political Science Quarterly and the Journal of Global Security Studies), gender and conflict initiation (Security Studies), corruption charges against women heads of government (Canadian Journal of Political Science), and diversity and inclusion in post-conflict states (in Untapped Power, Oxford University Press 2022).
 I have working papers in progress and articles under review exploring the role of ambivalence and blame in foreign policy; variations in democratic threat perception; instability and the election of women heads of government; and gender and US alliance politics.
 You can find more information about these and other ongoing research projects on the "Research" page.